Versioned Nodes Technical Introduction

 The parents of a version allow the system to build a directed acyclic graph of versions, and track a set of versions that don’t have other versions marking them as parents.
 If there are multiple latest versions in that set, the application can then merge them, possibly with the assistance of the operator.

-The links and parents on a node are an ordered list of related capabilities, each link conveying access to another node.
+The parts and links on a node are an ordered list of edges to other nodes.
+Each edge pairs some data with the capabilities that convey access that another node.

 fetch: T,